Dandey/Firestone-bad-bot/README.md

 * Biggest part of the script is coord based, an alternative would be to go with icons from the main screen, but the images get the background as well so you will need a lot of pictures to make it fully working and it feels there will be more work in the long run in case of UI changes compared with the coords.
 * As I don't prestige too often there will not be a prestige/ going through zones part of the script
 * The scripts claims the campaign reward, does map missions, does expeditions, trains current guardian(and evolves it when it's the case), does alchemist(for the moment hard coded for blood and dust, will try to make an easy way to select how to do that, but it will take me a bit to get used to GUI editting) and firestone tree(quite a bad functions, but if you don't end up on some of the bad uninted stuff that I couldn't test it should work, don't leave everything for it as it might finish on a lot of solo upgrades).
 The above functions are looped to check each 10 mins for expeditions and each 20 minutes for the rest.
+* For the map coordinates to work, please be fully zoomed out and leave the map default, if you move through it, the coordinates will no longer work, not sure even there is a better way to get to default except game restart
 * Fail safe at the moment is hard-coded to my light blue color, if someone would help with the code for the other colors(have only for purple other than my blue)/ if someone needs to get the color, open Windows Spy, make it follow mouse and use the `Color` button from the UI to get the color code and replace at the end of `Functions.ahk` the current code with your one(but keep the Ox).
 * Would like to add claiming of dailies/ weeklies but so far not sure how to fully implement it, don't get your hopes too high.
 * No plan to implement function for the mini events.